geaz/simplyRetro-Z5/README.md

 ## Credits
 Thanks to [NeoHorizon](https://github.com/NeonHorizon/lipopi) and [Craic](https://github.com/craic/pi_power) for the work on the power circuits.
 I took their work and reworked the circuit a bit and created a custom battery monitor in C.
-Thanks to [BuildRoot](https://buildroot.org/) for the creation make system which enabled me to create a custom linux distribution.
+Thanks to [BuildRoot](https://buildroot.org/) for the creation of this great system which enabled me to create a custom linux distribution.
 Thanks to [RecalBox](https://www.recalbox.com/) for their work on the packages for BuildRoot.
 I took the RetroArch and LibRetro packages and reworked them a bit to work on my distribution.
 Thanks to [ehettervik](https://retropie.org.uk/forum/topic/4611/runcommand-system-splashscreens) for the emulator splashscreens.